-English architect and civil engineer, Peter Ellis built Oriel chambers (1864) and 16 Cook Street (1866) both in Liverpool, England.
+English architect and civil engineer, Peter Ellis built Oriel Chambers (1864) and 16 Cook Street (1866) both in Liverpool, England.
 These two buildings are credited as the first curtain walls utilizing glass.
 Aluminium framed walled systems started developing rapidly after World War II, sometime during the 1930’s when the production and supply of aluminium became readily available.
 They became a cost-competitive and cost-effective alternative to other facade treatments.
-ACP was extensively used in the later part of the 20th century on wards, and soon became a staple of the modernist movement of which we all know so nostalgically: Bauhaus school, Hall idie building, Seagram’s building etc.
+ACP was extensively used in the later part of the 20th century onwards, and soon became a staple of the modernist movement of which we all know so nostalgically: Bauhaus school, Hall Idie building, Seagram’s building etc.

 But the real roots of curtain walls lie much more deeply within the fabric of not only architecture but even within the very psyche of the massive societal renaissance, transforming the world during that time (late 19th century) , which eventually blossomed into the modernist movement.
 During this intellectually tumultuous time, thinkers and philosophers rejected the certainty of enlightenment thinking and any religious beliefs.
 Modernism promoted the recurring critique of previous traditions and beliefs in various fields, advocating self-consciousness and experimentalism while incorporating individual expressions of humanism a.k.a what it means to be human.
 In short, modernism emphasized on improvement of the human condition (the user).

 For the first time, buildings could represent the dynamic conditions of a user instead of just an institution, religion, state or an abstract ideology.
 This particular structure warranted a suitable replacement for the wall.
 It now served as a portal merging the interior and exterior.
 Any innovation in the field of architecture is intrinsically tied to the user, the human being, right from its genesis throughout its lifespan.
-Curtain wall is one such innovation.
+A curtain wall is one such innovation.

 These panels of curtain walls transfer the load back to the primary structure of the building as well as provide thermal insulation to it.
 They add to a stronger visual impact of the building but at the same time need regular maintenance and cleaning.

 Adequate access systems for tall buildings are needed for regular inspection.
 It definitely creates a dust barrier for the building.
 They can be classified by their method of fabrication and installation into two basic categories: The Stick System, where the curtain wall frame and panels are installed and connected piece by piece on site, and, TheUnitizedSystem -where the entire curtain wall is fabricated and assembled in the factory before shipping.

 The unitized system is limited to a typical module size of 5-6 ft.
 Both these systems are essentially with glazed panels.
-In case of tall buildings, they are installed from the internal side.
+In the case of tall buildings, they are installed from the internal side.
 Careful integration with other elements such as wall claddings, roofs etc. is required for a successful installation.

 The success of a curtain wall system depends on its effective ceiling, thermal performance, moisture protection, sound insulation and visual appearance.
 Any curtain wall system should be designed to collect any condensation on the exterior side.
-Careful detailing and designing of the curtain wall prevents any movement caused by thermal changes and wind pressure, therefore, the connections to anchor it to the building structure should be so designed so as to allow differential movements.
+Careful detailing and designing of the curtain wall prevents any movement caused by thermal changes and wind pressure, therefore, the connections to anchor it to the building structure should be designed so as to allow differential movements.

 This should be very well taken by good quality glazing gaskets which shall prevent the movement of glass within the frame.

 The material of the frame

 The challenge for an effective, waterproof and long-lasting curtain wall system lies in designing and evolving the best strategy for sustainability of the same by employing good design practices to ensure an aesthetically pleasing façade apart from achieving durability, quality installation and good maintenance.
 Consequently, the curtain wall, not only serves a practical purpose but also advocates transparency, utilitarianism and flooding the interiors with light physically and altruistically at the same time.
-Flexibility in fabrication and installation of the Curtain Wall with a dose of Creativity can transform a building’s façade into an impressive and iconic, landmark.
-Curtain walling thus helps architects, fabricators and installers to bring a creative answer for both new projects and refurbishments right at the doorstep of their client.
-Moreover, not the least but connecting the soul of the building with the cosmos, the transparent glass becoming the interface between the connections.
+Flexibility in the fabrication and installation of the Curtain Wall with a dose of Creativity can transform a building’s façade into an impressive and iconic, landmark.
+Curtain walling thus helps architects, fabricators and installers to bring a creative answer for both new projects and refurbishments right to the doorstep of their clients.
+Moreover, not the least but connecting the soul of the building with the cosmos, the transparent glass becomes the interface between the connections.